jakobhoeg/tanstack-ai/PROVIDER_OPTIONS.md

 ## Adding Provider Options to Custom Adapters

-If you create a custom adapter, you can add provider-specific options:
+If you create a custom adapter, you can add provider-specific options by passing them as the third type parameter to `BaseAdapter`:

 1. Define your options interface: